 The large size of the bitstrings produced by the PUF can be used to further enhance their reliability over that provided by thresholding alone.
 This can be accomplished by creating 3 copies of a fixed-length bitstring from the sequence of strong bits produced by the PUF.
-The 3 copies can then be compared as a means of avoiding bit flips, in the spirit of a popular scheme used in fault tolerance called triple-moduleredundancy or TMR.
+The 3 copies can then be compared as a means of detecting and correcting bit flips, in the spirit of a popular scheme used in fault tolerance called triple-module-redundancy or TMR.
 TMR is based on a 'majority voting' scheme in which the final bit for a given bit position is obtained by taking the majority across all 3 copies of the bitstrings.

 We investigate this technique using fixed-length bitstrings of 256-bits.
 A TMR-based bitstring is created during enrollment by copying the first 256 strong bits into the '1st copy' of the fixed-length bitstring as shown in Fig. 7.
-The second two copies are created by parsing the remaining strong bits, searching for matches to the 1st copy2.
-As described above for thresholding, the positions of the matching bits are indicated by writing a '1' in the public storage bitstring (not shown), while the positions of the skipped bits
+The second two copies are created by parsing the remaining strong bits, searching for matches to the 1st copy.
+As described above for thresholding, the positions of the matching bits are indicated by writing a '1' in the public storage bitstring (not shown), while the positions of the skipped bits (and the weak bits encountered under thresholding) are indicated by writing a '0'.
+Later, during regeneration, the public storage bitstring is consulted to determine which challenges are to be used to re-construct the 3 copies of the bitstring.
+Once created, the final bitstring is obtained by majority vote on each column as shown in Fig. 7.
+This allows the correct bitstring to be generated despite any single bit-flips that may occur in a column, such as the one shown in the last column of 'Redundant $BS_1$ '.